dragones/llmpm/README.md

 ### Embed Everything

 Make meaning with a central vector store of embeddings.
+Think of an embedding like a summary that captures the essence of complex data (like text or customer behavior) into a simpler form.

-Vector databases differ from traditional databases by storing content according to the semantic meaning of the text vs. traditional object-relational mapping to SQL or JSON databases.
+Vector databases differ from traditional databases by storing content embeddings according to the semantic meaning of the text vs. traditional object-relational mapping to SQL or JSON databases.

 Enterprise vendors like Google & Microsoft are adding semantic search across your cloud documents.
 Salesforce just [announced](https://www.salesforce.com/news/press-releases/2023/12/14/unstructured-data-ai-search-einstein/) their Einstein Data Cloud Vector Database & Einstein Copilot Search which adds semantic search across your CRM & enterprise data.

 ![Salesforce Retrieval Augmented Generation](/images/salesforce_rag.png)

-For PMs to take advantage, curate the most relevant digital documents.
-It can be meeting transcripts, customer interviews, slack support channels, etc.   With a python script, you will need to extract the content into paragraphs and generate “embeddings”.
-Embeddings are the mathematical representation of the semantic meaning of the text.
-Think long sequences of decimal numbers.
-Some options to consider:
+For PMs to take advantage, first curate your most relevant digital documents.
+It can be meeting transcripts, customer interviews, slack support channels, etc.   Next, generate the embeddings with Chroma:

 **Chroma**

 [Chroma](https://www.trychroma.com/) is a local vector database for building AI applications with embeddings.

-> By default, Chroma uses the Sentence Transformers `all-MiniLM-L6-v2 model` to create embeddings.
-This embedding model can create sentence and document embeddings that can be used for a wide variety of tasks.
-This embedding function runs locally on your machine, and may require you download the model files (this will happen automatically). (from Chroma [docs](https://docs.trychroma.com/embeddings))

 [LangChain](https://python.langchain.com/docs/integrations/vectorstores/chroma) also provides helpful python wrappers for managing loading of documents into Chroma.
 [Example Python code](https://github.com/dragones/llmpm/blob/main/embed.py) to load a local ChromaDB with documents and query.

 ### Draft Everything